 Here are my main issues with loyalty programs, and why I refuse to participate in them:

-- Loyalty programs short-circuit your common sense.
 I’ve seen travelers make purchases because they were getting miles.
 I’ve seen them choose more expensive flights that took longer, just so that they could reach elite status.
 Making purchases that harm you, even if it’s just in the short term, is objectionable to me.
 If you’re using a credit card and not paying off your balance every month, you’re engaging in truly self-destructive behavior.

-- Loyalty programs are a bubble.
 With trillions of unredeemed miles out there, it’s impossible for the travel industry to make good on its promises of freebies.
 At some point, they will have to devalue this unregulated currency, or the bubble will burst.
 (I have details in my section on the value of miles later in this story.)

-- Loyalty programs raise the price of travel.
 There’s a complex ecosystem of rewards credit cards linked to travel loyalty programs.
 A bird’s-eye view of these systems suggests that there’s no such thing as “free,” even when it comes to loyalty programs.
 Someone is paying for the points, with businesses raising their prices to cover the credit card transaction fees that in turn fund the points.

-- Loyalty programs create an entitled class of consumer.
 My final, and perhaps most controversial, objection is that loyalty programs have created an entitled class of consumers.
 These passengers refer to people sitting in economy class as “Ma and Pa Kettle” and act as if they own the plane.
 (They don’t.)
 I’ve encountered them online and in the comments on my website, where they angrily shout down anyone who dares to question the Cult of Loyalty.
 I believe companies created this class of spoiled consumers.
 The world is a worse place because of them.

 Don’t believe everything you read about loyalty programs

 If you spend a little time online looking for information about loyalty programs, you’ll stumble across several blogs and websites that claim to offer “expert” advice on loyalty programs.
 While some of them really do have a deep, encyclopedic knowledge of loyalty programs, others can be a dangerous place for you — and your wallet.
+Here’s why I avoid reading those sites:

-First, these sites assume that everyone should participate in a loyalty program.
 In fact, some travelers will never benefit from a loyalty program in a meaningful way.
 Once you factor in all of the extra trips you had to take and the additional dollars you had to spend on an affinity card (a credit card branded to a travel company that helps you earn miles or points — more on that in a moment), you probably would have been better off cutting up your frequent flier card.

-Finally — and this may be the most off-putting if you’re new to collecting award miles — the sites can be unfriendly to people with basic questions about loyalty programs.
 The net result?
 There are almost no reliable sources of information about loyalty programs.
 Most of the biggest sites have been compromised by affiliate agreements that pay the publisher for each referral.
 The rest are “experts-only” terrain where you’re not welcome.

 Bottom line: You’ll have to do your own research and make up your own mind if you want to benefit from any loyalty program.